bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 ---
 In this guide, we'll walk you through how to add an Android app to Bitrise, what primary and deploy workflows can do, and finally how to test and deploy your app to [bitrise.io](https://www.bitrise.io/) and to the App Store.

-## Adding an Android app to bitrise.io
+## Adding an Android app to Bitrise

 {% include message_box.html type="note" title="Do you have a Bitrise account?" content=" Make sure you have signed up to [bitrise.io](https://www.bitrise.io) and can access your Bitrise account.
 Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account found on a Git service provider. "%}